ajrojas1/bios-611-data-sci/project_3/README.md

 ## Note for Peer Feedback
 The Makefile is contained in the project_3 directory.
 The makefile was used to produce a visualizaiton of the spatial data using an Rscript and a Docker container from rocker/geospatial.

-The final make command is: `make scripts/map.png` (NOTE: Does not work curently)
+The final make command is: `make scripts/map.png` (NOTE: Still undergoing some debugging to run correctly.)